-What To Do After You Write Your Book
+What to Do After You Write a Book: 5 Next Steps

 What could your book become?
 How could you transform it into something new?

-For me, I’ve been doing this even as I was writing the book, and I’m really excited to see how my dreams for the book change as I go through the editing process.
+I tend to dream even as I'm writing a book, and I'm really excited to see how my dreams for the book change as I go through the editing process.

-4. Edit and Rewrite for Structure
+4. Revise and Rewrite for Structure

 Now that you have a good idea about where your book is and where you want it to go, you're ready for the second draft.